Use one of the following strategies to determine when health care personnel (HCP) may return to work in health care settings (Figure 2.1).

 Symptom-based strategy for determining when HCP can return to work:

-Except for rare situations, the CDC is no longer recommending a test-based strategy to determine when to allow HCP to return to work.
+The CDC is no longer recommending a test-based strategy to determine when to allow HCP to return to work.
 Additional information can be found on the CDC’s Guidance on Return to Work Criteria for Healthcare Workers.

 Figure 2.1 When can I return to work?
 Credit: Michael Macias, MD.